chenzhiy2001/zCore/async.md

 Python Exception <class 'gdb.error'>: That operation is not available on integers of more than 8 bytes.
 Error occurred in Python: That operation is not available on integers of more than 8 bytes.
 ```
 It's a GDB bug fixed recently.
 See https://github.com/pwndbg/pwndbg/issues/2080.

+Download the patch at https://sourceware.org/git/?p=binutils-gdb.git;a=patch;h=6eb63917ce17236f0189e8d7ff4b60e24741770b

+Then in riscv-gnu-toolchain/gdb, do `git apply <your_patch_file>`

-So you need to update GDB to the newest version.
+If the patch failed, you need to update GDB to the newest version.

-If you obtain GDB from `riscv-collab/riscv-gnu-toolchain` and failed updating submodule using `sudo git submodule update --remote`, you have to DELETE LOCAL REPO and do this
+If you obtain GDB from `riscv-collab/riscv-gnu-toolchain` and failed updating submodules using `sudo git submodule update --remote`, you have to DELETE LOCAL REPO and do this
 ```
  # you must delete the original repo
  rm -rf riscv-gnu-toolchain/